tradecloud/tradecloud-sdk-dotnet/api-v1/CancelOrderLine/README.md

 ## Prerequisites

 - A tradecloud.nl supplier user
-- A to be confirmed order line
+- An order line to cancel

 ## Configure